IbukunAdejumo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints “a script that creates an alias
+a script that prints hello user